 ✅ Get Your Car Serviced

-Also get your car serviced - especially with the summer heat just getting started in many parts of the country.
+Make sure your vehicle is in tip-top shape when heading out, especially when heat can cause issues with your vehicle and its tires.
 You'll want to make sure your oil is changed, fluids are full, and the battery is in good shape.
 Tire rotations are another good idea.
 If you don't know the service history of a vehicle you're taking out on the road, you'll want to schedule a preventive maintenance checkup with your mechanic right away.
 Here are some things to check:

 Have your mechanic check your battery, charging system, and belts, and have him or her make any necessary repairs or replacements.
 For hybrid-electric vehicles, keep gasoline in the tank to support the gasoline engine.